gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Security Audit Fixes
 ```
-agentic workflow for security patches with security scanning and testing
+agentic natural for security patches with security scanning and testing
 in careful mode optimized for safety
 ```